 Older Kids (5+)

 Your job is to nurture your child’s natural abilities while striking a balance between pushing and protecting.
-Encouraging your child to try improves skills while building self-confidence.
+Inspiring your child to try and achieve their goals improves skills while building self-confidence.

 - Plant a family garden to teach responsibility, cause and effect, and instill pride.